 - What is a ‘shemale’ and why you should never use that word

-- How long does it take to transition?
+- How long does becoming trans take?

 - Resources for transgender people

-- FAQ about transitioning
+- Becoming trans FAQ

 What is a ‘shemale’ and why you should never use that word

-A “Shemale” is a term that became popularized by the porn industry and as a slur in sex work to refer to transgender porn, usually depicting male to female trans persons.
+A “Shemale” is a term that became popularized by the porn industry and is a slur in sex work to refer to transgender porn, usually depicting male to female trans persons.
 Shemale porn, as it was and is known, is one of many slurs, including tgirl, tranny, ladyboy, and more.

 If you are looking for appropriate terms to use, “trans” is acceptable.
-However, what you really need to do is simply talk to the person and ask them what their name is.
-It’s usually a much better approach than looking for a label.
+However, what you really need to do is talk to the person and ask them what their name is.
+It’s a much better approach than looking for a label.